-Tantalum coatings have been developed in an effort to benefit from the extraordinary acid resistant properties of tantalum metal while reducing the costs compared to solid tantalum.
+Tantalum surface treatment have been developed in an effort to benefit from the extraordinary acid resistant properties of tantalum metal while reducing the costs compared to solid tantalum.
 Tantalum's acid resistant properties and inertness are extraordinary.
 The industry has made attempts at developing a number of acid resistant tantalum coating technologies to offer the right balance of performance and price.
 To date, Tantaline® treatment has proven to be the ultimate solution.

 Tantaline® Treatment vs. Tantalum Cladding

 Tantaline®'s Surface Alloy Technology: Tantaline® Treatment